Jun

 If you have lost some or all of your teeth due to injury or oral health problems, dentures may be the answer for you.
 Replacing missing teeth with dentures can improve your confidence, wellbeing, and your health.
-At Innovative Dental By Dr. A in Philadelphia, PA, we offer a number of different denture options based upon the individual’s needs.
+At Dental Arts Group in Philadelphia, PA, we offer a number of different denture options based upon the individual’s needs.
 Whether you need partial dentures to replace just a few teeth, a full set of removable dentures, or implant-supported dentures, we’ve got you covered.
 If you are missing teeth, we invite you to call us today to learn more about dentures.

 There are several common reasons for losing permanent teeth.
 Here are the three most common: